cameronangliss/vgc-bench/README.md

 # VGC-Bench
 This is the official code for the paper [VGC-Bench: A Benchmark for Generalizing Across Diverse Team Strategies in Competitive Pokémon](https://arxiv.org/abs/2506.10326).

-This includes:
+This benchmark includes:
-- a supervised learning (SL) pipeline to gather, process, and learn on VGC battle logs with open team sheets
+- a behavior cloning (BC) pipeline to gather human demonstrations, process them into state-action pairs, and train a model to imitate human play
-- a reinforcement learning (RL) pipeline with 3 PSRO methods to fine-tune an agent initialized either randomly or with the product of the SL pipeline
+- a reinforcement learning (RL) pipeline with 3 PSRO methods to fine-tune an agent initialized either randomly or with the output of the BC pipeline
-- a very basic LLMPlayer implementation
+- a very basic Large Language Model (LLM) player that any LLM can easily be plugged into
+- 3 basic heuristic players from [poke-env](https://github.com/hsahovic/poke-env)

 # How to setup
 Prerequisites: